What Is Rheumatism?

 - Surgical interventions

 However, it needs to be clarified that rheumatoid arthritis has no cure*.
 Medications can, however, relieve pain, reduce* swelling, and slow down the progression of the disorder.
+You may also consider using Vital 3 to get relief from joint pain.
 Surgery may be needed if joints are irreparably damaged.

 The NSAID class of drugs is most commonly administered to reduce* inflammation and relieve pain.
 There can be side affects to these drugs also.
 In addition, corticosteroid medications and DMARDs are also recommended.
 In case of RA, immunosuppressants are given.
 There are many more drugs that target specific regions.